ibm-cloud-docs/openpages/at-events.md

 Field dependencies:

 - `openpages.field-dependency.list`
-- `openpages.field-dependency.create`
+- `openpages.field-dependency.create`   An event is generated when a field dependency is created.
-- `openpages.field-dependency.update`
+- `openpages.field-dependency.update`   An event is generated when a field dependency is modified.
-- `openpages.field-dependency.enable`
+- `openpages.field-dependency.enable`   An event is generated when a field dependency is enabled.
-- `openpages.field-dependency.delete`
+- `openpages.field-dependency.delete`   An event is generated when a field dependency is deleted.

 Field groups, fields, and schema: